YouTube VR for Oculus Go has arrived

 Whether teaming up with the competition will work in Google's favor remains to be seen – either way, using the app on Oculus Go should be pretty exciting if it's anything like the announcement video Google released for YouTube VR back in 2016:

-To watch 360 videos on the Youtube VR app, you don't actually need a VR headset - you can watch them on your laptop using your normal browser or by swinging your smartphone around to view every angle of the video.
+You don't actually need a VR headset to watch 360 videos on the Youtube VR app – you can watch them on your laptop using your regular browser, or by swinging your smartphone around to view every angle of the video.

-Of course, experiencing 360 degree videos in this way doesn't exactly provide an immersive experience, and can quickly become tedious - not to mention making your arms ache if you're holding up your smartphone.
+Of course, experiencing 360-degree videos in this way doesn't exactly provide an immersive experience, and it can quickly become tedious – not to mention making your arms ache if you're holding up your smartphone.

-That's why using the app with the Oculus Go should prove so much more engrossing, with the ability to turn your head and view a video from any angle you choose.
+That's why using the app with the Oculus Go should prove so much more engrossing, as you're able to turn your head and view a video from any angle you choose.

 So, if you want to walk amongst Gorillas in The Congo or watch your favorite singer in concert from backstage, the Oculus Go may just be the best way to jump in to the world of VR video – simply download the app from the Oculus Connect Store, and you're ready to go.